the Lauren Layne story

 I prefer stilettos over flats, can never resist a romance with “duke” in the title, own way too many black turtlenecks, and think everything tastes better out of a fancy glass—especially champagne.

-With thirty-something published novels and over a million books sold, I know for a fact that day dreams do come true, with a little bit of planning, and a whole lot of hustle.
+I know for a fact that day dreams do come true, with a little bit of planning, a healthy dose of guts, and a whole lot of hustle.

 Like most kids, I was no stranger to the question, “What do you want to be when you grow up?”
 My answer never wavered.
 An author.
 An avid reader of everything I could get my hands on, from the classics to whichever new release the librarian handed me, books were my entire world.
 As a child, it never occurred to me that I would or could be anything but a writer.
 But then, real life (or what I thought was real life) kicked in.
 Despite English being my favorite school subject in high school, and despite every single elective in college being related to creative writing or English, I was also a practical 20-something who thought that paying bills and following dreams were mutually exclusive.